Staffing Levels and Dependency Audit - Care Homes

 • Q32 | Unanswered

-Is the Registered Manager supernumerary as planned/required, with clear expectations documented?
+Is the registered manager supernumerary as planned or required, with expectations clearly documented?

 Supporting Notes